Joule-Thomson Expansion of Born-Infeld AdS Black Holes in 4D Einstein-Gauss-Bonnet gravity: Joule Thomson Expansion

+with $P=\frac{3}{8\pi l^2}$.
+In addition, the inverse temperature $T_i$ and pressure $P_i$ also satisfy the equation of state (Eq.(\ref{eqstate})).
+Considering the equation of state, we can obtain the inversion temperature $T_i$ and pressure $P_i$

-The inversion curves for different values of $\alpha$ and $\beta$ are shown in Fig.\ref{figtp}.
-When the values of $Q$ and $\alpha$ are fixed, the inversion curve increases monotonically with the increase of the value of $\beta$, and the slope gradually decreases.
-This is consistent with the results obtained by Shihao Bi \cite{Bi:2020vcg}.
-Based on previous experience, we also investigate whether the ratio of the minimum inversion temperature to the critical temperature of the system still tends to 1/2 as $\beta$ tends to infinity, where the minimum inversion temperature $Timin$ is the value of inversion temperature $Ti$ when the inversion pressure $Pi$ is 0.
-First we explore the case where Q is constant.
-Here we take $Q = 1$,the result is shown in Fig.\ref{TITC}.
+Via Eqs.~(\ref{Pi}) and (\ref{Ti}), the inversion curves of black hole are plotted in Fig.~\ref{figtp} for different values of parameters $\alpha$, $\beta$ and fixed $Q$.
+We can find the inversion temperature increases monotonously with the inversion pressure.
+For $\alpha=0.1$, the left panel of Fig.~\ref{figtp} shows the effect of $\beta$ on the inversion curves.
+With the increasing of $\beta$, the inversion temperature for given pressure tends to increase, and the slope gradually decreases.
+This is consistent with the results obtained by Shihao Bi \cite{Bi:2020vcg} in the limit of $\beta\rightarrow\infty$.
+By fixing $\beta=0.1$, the right panel of Fig.~\ref{figtp} exhibits the effect of $\alpha$ on the inversion curves.
+The inversion temperature also increases with the increasing of $\alpha$.
+As mentioned above, the inversion curve of BI-AdS black hole is not closed, which means the black holes always cool above the inversion curve during the Joule-Thomson expansion.

-As can be seen from Fig.\ref{TITC}, with the increase of $\beta$, the curves corresponding to different $\alpha$ gradually approach to a fixed value.
-When $\alpha$ is very small, the curve gradually approaches to $\frac{1}{2}$, with the increase of $\alpha$, this fixed value gradually deviates from $\frac{1}{2}$ and shows a decreasing trend.
-Next, we discuss the relationship between the minimum inversion temperature and the critical temperature under the condition of fixed $\alpha$.
-Images corresponding to different $\alpha$ are shown in Fig.\ref{figtitc} and Fig.\ref{figtitc1}.

-In order to make sure that the thermodynamics of the system are all real, we take $\beta=10,30,\infty$.
-In Fig.\ref{titca}, when $\alpha \to 0$, we get the same result as shown in Ref.\cite{Bi:2020vcg}.
-In this case, when $\beta$ tends to infinite, the black hole degenerates into the RN-AdS black hole, and the ratio of the minimum inversion temperature to the critical temperature is a horizontal line equal to $\frac{1}{2}$.
-In other cases, as the charge Q increases, the ratio of the minimum inversion temperature to the critical temperature is monotonically increasing and eventually tends to $\frac{1}{2}$.
-Comparing Fig.\ref{titca} with Fig.\ref{titcb}, we can find the Gauss-Bonnet term makes the curves tend to $1/2$ slowly.
-In Fig.\ref{figtitc1}, we separately plot the cases of $\beta = 10$ and $\beta \to \infty$ with different $\alpha$, and the two figures are almost the same, which means $\alpha$ and $Q$ have a much greater effect on the ratio curve than $\beta$.